jawordpressorg/core-handbook/core/about/release-cycle/block-editor-release-process-for-major-releases.md

 Keep in mind that dev notes are extremely collaborative efforts requiring help from many people.
 This might mean that some people you need information from didn’t see the ping the first time or are unavailable to write a note.
 It’s okay and expected that follow-up will be required, likely in the form of additional pings or even DMs in Slack to get updates.
 When each section is done for each dev note, you can check the checkbox to show progress and help others see what’s left.

 As you compile each dev note, particularly if you combine multiple PRs into one dev note, ensure you share the posts with those involved for review so everyone is on the same page.
 Once there’s consensus, share the dev notes with those involved in the major release squad for a final review.

+### Getting a list of commits

+Release coordinators may require total numbers of Editor commits made during the major cycle.
+To do this go to the Gutenberg

 ## General triage management